Geoffrey Durham: Magic career

-Durham presented a magic act as an outrageous Spanish magician for at least 15 years before performing as himself.
+Durham presented a magic act as an outrageous Spanish magician for 14 years before performing as himself.
 As 'The Great Soprendo', Durham appeared in many children's TV shows, including Crackerjack, and appeared in theatres all over the country.
 His catchphrase was "Piff Paff Poof!"
+Due to his popularity in the 1980s as a children's star, Durham performed in pantomime every year as 'The Great Soprendo'.
+His last appearance in panto was for the 1989/90 season.

-After ditching his disguise as the Great Soprendo, Durham has had continued success in his own right.
+After ditching his disguise as the Great Soprendo in late 1988, Durham has had continued success in his own right.
+He was hired by TV producer John Fisher to co-host a series for Thames Television, The Best of Magic, in 1989.
+He returned to co-host the second series in 1990.
 He was a regular contributor to the Channel 4 game show Countdown, and his Newspaper Tear featured on the 50 Greatest Magic Tricks on the same channel.
 He occasionally appeared as one of the Puzzle Panel on BBC Radio 4.

-Durham acted as magic consultant on the Doctor Who story The Greatest Show in the Galaxy in 1988, coaching Sylvester McCoy in magic for the scenes in Part Four where the Doctor performs a magic show in the Dark Circus to appease the Gods of Ragnarok, for which he received an on-screen credit.
+Durham acted as magic consultant on the Doctor Who story The Greatest Show in the Galaxy in 1988.
+He coached Sylvester McCoy in magic for the scenes in Part Four, in which the Doctor performs a magic show in the Dark Circus to appease the Gods of Ragnarok.
+Durham received an on-screen credit for his work.

 Durham is a member of the Inner Magic Circle, and was presented with the Maskelyne Award in 2002.
 Durham had previously refused to join the Magic Circle because membership was only open to men, and was instead a member of the International Brotherhood of Magicians.

 Durham appeared in the 1987 film Wish You Were Here, which starred Emily Lloyd and Tom Bell.

 Personal life

 Durham married the writer and comedian Victoria Wood in March 1980, but they separated in October 2002 and were later divorced.
 The couple had a daughter, Grace, and a son, Henry.
 Durham remarried in December 2014.

 In 1994, Durham went to a Quaker meeting and became a member of the Society of Friends two years later.
 He has described his life with Quakers as "the single most inspiring, moving and rewarding thread running through the whole of my adult life".
 He was involved for many years with the Quaker outreach programme Quaker Quest, and he remains a regular speaker at Quaker events.
-He has written The Spirit of the Quakers and Being a Quaker: A Guide for Newcomers, currently in its second edition.
+He has written The Spirit of the Quakers and Being a Quaker: A Guide for Newcomers.